How Does Teen Counseling Help Struggling Teens?

 Electronics provide a constant distraction from reality and priorities.
 It’s easier to avoid uncomfortable feelings and situations with an electronic device at your fingertips.
 Accomplishing a task takes a lot longer, too, when you’re not fully focused and engaged.

-Social media offers a constant source of judgment and self-comparison.
+Social media can be a source of happiness and connection for teens.
+The downside is that it also offers a constant source of judgment and self-comparison.
 The lives that others show the world can lead to some pretty unrealistic expectations.
 For an anxious teen who’s feeling insecure to start with, to be reminded again and again of all of the wonderful happenings that you aren’t part of can take their toll over time.

-Changes in society and educational institutions have created an environment that promotes reactivity instead of resilience.
+Recent changes in society and educational institutions have fostered an environment that promotes reactivity instead of resilience.

 Children learn about issues like bullying from a very young age — the focus being on identifying the bullying actions and the most common solution being to notify an adult.